netgroup/eclat-docker/README.md

 Note that a local folder called eclat-daemon in your host will be linked to the /opt/eclat-daemon folder in the container.

-#### Fix the symbolic links issues in windows
+#### IMPORTANT: Fix the symbolic links issues in windows

-inside the container:
+Immediately after that the contatiner is created with the above command, inside the container you have to run:

 ```shell
 cd /opt/eclat-daemon